 Requirement Australia Canada shareholders present at the meeting holding at least 5% of the votes that may be cast on the resolution(calculated as at the midnight before the poll is demanded).
-Relationship bety ween the company and its members Related party transactions The Corporations Act prohibits a public company from giving a related party a financial benefit unless it obtains the prior approval of shareholders and gives the benefit within 15 months after approval or the financial benefit is exempt.
+Relationship bet ween the company and its members Related party transactions The Corporations Act prohibits a public company from giving a related party a financial benefit unless it obtains the prior approval of shareholders and gives the benefit within 15 months after approval or the financial benefit is exempt.
 A related party is defined to include any entity which controls the public company, directors of the public company, directors of any entity that controls the public company and, in each case, spouses and certain relatives of such persons.
 Exempt financial benefits include indemnities, insurance premiums and payments for legal costs which are reasonable in the circumstances.
-The ASX Listing Rules prohibit a company admitted to the official list of ASX (and its child entities) from acquiring or agreeing to acquire a substantial asset (asset the value or consideration for which is 5% or more of the entity's equity interests) from, or disposing of or agreeing to dispose of a substantial asset to, certain parties included related parties without shareholder approval.
-A company may be subject to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions, which imposes independent formal valuation, minority approval and disclosure requirements on entities involved in certain related party transactions.
-A related party transaction includes transactions between an issuer and a person that is a related party to the issuer at the time of the relevant agreement, whether or not there are also other parties to the transaction, as a consequence of which, either in a single transaction or multiple transactions, the issuer directly or indirectly, among other things, purchases or acquires an asset from or sells or transfers an asset to a related party for valuable consideration; leases property to or from a related party; acquires or combines with a related party through an arrangement or otherwise; issues a security to or issues a security to or subscribes for a security of a related party; becomes subject to a liability of a related party or provides or materially amends the terms of a guarantee or collateral security for a debt or liability of a related party; or borrows money from, lends money to, releases, cancels, forgives or materially amends the terms of an outstanding debt or liability owed by a related party.
+The ASX Listing Rules prohibit a company admitted to the official list of ASX (and its child entities) from acquiring or agreeing to acquire a substantial asset (asset the value or consideration for which is 5% or more of the entity's equity interests) from, or disposing of or agreeing to dispose of a substantial asset to, certain parties include related parties without shareholder approval.
+The related parties include (but are not limited to) directors of the entity; a person who has or has had in the prior six month period a Relevant Interest in 10% or more of the shares in the entity and, in each case, any of their associates.
+The provisions apply even where the transaction may be on arm's-length terms.
+The ASX Listing Rules also prohibit a company admitted to the official list of ASX from issuing or agreeing to issue shares to related parties unless it obtains the approval of shareholders or the share issue is exempt.
+Exempt share issues A company may be subject to Multilateral Instrument 61-101 - Protection of Minority Security Holders in Special Transactions, which imposes independent formal valuation, minority approval and disclosure requirements on entities involved in certain related party transactions.
+A related party transactions between an issuer and a person that is a related party to the issuer at the time of the relevant agreement, whether or not there are also other parties to the transaction, as a consequence of which, either in a single transaction or multiple transaction or sells or transfers an asset for or sells or transfers an asset to a related party through an arrangement or otherwise; issues a security to or subscribes for a security of a related party; becomes subject to a liability of a related party; or borrows money from, lends money to, releases, cancels, forgives or materially amends the terms of a guarantee or collateral security for a debt or liability of a related party; or borrows money from, lends money to, releases, cancels, forgives or materially amends the terms of an outstanding debt or liability owed by a related party.
+In addition, the OBCA requires directors and officers to disclose to the company the nature and extent of any interest that they may have in